gitlabhq/gitlab-runner/docs/install/docker.md

 - You have read the [FAQ](../faq/index.md) to learn about common problems in GitLab Runner.

 1. When you run `gitlab-runner` in a Docker container, ensure the configuration is not lost when you restart the container.
-Mount a permanent volume on which the configuration will reside, in either:
+Mount a permanent volume to store the configuration.
+The volume can be mounted in either:

    - [A local system volume](#from-a-local-system-volume)
    - [A Docker volume](#from-a-docker-volume)